matestack/matestack-ui-core/docs/concepts/component.md

 #### Modules: Partials on steriods!

 Extract code snippets to modules for an even better project structure.
-Fist, create a module:
+First, create a module:

 ```ruby
 module MySharedPartials